Lifestyle

 Every digital nomad visa requires proof of health insurance.
 That is not a suggestion.
 It is a hard requirement written into the application for Portugal’s D8, Spain’s Startup Act visa, Croatia’s Digital Nomad Permit, and virtually every other program on the market.
-Getting the best travel insurance for digital nomads sorted before you apply is the single most important admin task on your to-do list.
+Getting the right best travel insurance for digital nomads sorted before you apply is the single most important admin task on your to-do list.

 Not sure which country you are heading to yet?
 Take the free WhereToNomad quiz to find your best visa match, then come back here for the insurance.